tdlib/td/example/README.md

 TDLib can be used from the Lua programming language through the [JSON](https://github.com/tdlib/td#using-json) interface.

-See [tdlua](https://github.com/giuseppeM99/tdlua) or [tdlua](https://github.com/tgMember/tdlua) for examples of TDLib Lua bindings and basic usage examples.
+See [tdlua](https://github.com/giuseppeM99/tdlua) for examples of TDLib Lua bindings and basic usage examples.

 See also [tdbot](https://github.com/vysheng/tdbot), which makes all TDLib features available from Lua scripts.